-Joseph Infranco, Esq., serves as senior counsel and vice president of the Alliance Coordination Team with Alliance Defending Freedom.
+Joseph Infranco serves as senior counsel and vice president of the Alliance Coordination Team with Alliance Defending Freedom.

 Since joining ADF in 2003, Infranco has worked with hundreds of allies and allied organizations across the nation to defend religious freedom.
-He currently works with thousands of attorneys across the nation, including attorneys trained through the ADF Legal Academy.
+He currently works with thousands of attorneys nationally, including many trained through the ADF Legal Academy.
 He also oversees the development of strategic projects.

 While in private practice, Infranco represented hundreds of churches and ministries on a wide variety of issues.
-He is a sought-after lecturer and debater, frequently presenting at Bar Association functions.
-He has testified on religious freedom issues before Congress, the U.S. Commission on Civil Rights, and numerous state and local legislative bodies.
+A sought-after lecturer and debater who frequently presents at bar association functions, he has also testified on religious freedom issues before Congress, the U.S. Commission on Civil Rights, and numerous state and local legislative bodies.

 Infranco earned his Juris Doctor in 1977 from the University of New Hampshire Law School.
 A member of the state bars of New York and Arizona, he is also admitted to practice before multiple federal district and appellate courts, including the U.S. Supreme Court and the U.S. Tax Court.